Hajer-Thabet/Pomodoro_timer_Project/README.md

   ◦Stop button

-    • Disabled at the start
+    • Disabled at the start.
     • On click, will refresh timer, but will keep your focus duration and break duration settings.

    <img src="public/image/stop.png">